 Okay, so what is one clue that Benedict suffers from co-dependent narcissism?
 Why did he fuck over his friend?
 This is one reason why David Tian in the Man Up group might come down a little harsh, might be a little bit more man up to certain guys, a little bit more tough love, because actually lurking in the shadows of the nice guy’s persona is an uncontrolled dark side, uncontrolled shadow self that is actually quite dangerous, anti-social.

 And because we all have that, by the way.
 We all have these dark sides, these shadow selves, the mature masculine knows how to control that and uses the good side of it, the killer instinct to defend and protect.
 But a lot of these nice guys, they’re not defending and protecting nothing.

 They are completely ignorant and blind to their own dark side.
 That’s why they are dangerous.
 And what you’ll notice here is he fucked over his best friend.
 A lot of guys who consider themselves nice guys, good guys, will fuck me over.
 They’ll fuck you over.
 They are not real friends.

-You look at the Men’s Movement, it’s fractured because these guys don’t actually – they are so psychologically healthy, they’re actually not ever going to be loyal.
-This is like a common thing I started in the Man Up episodes, talking about how girls will – until you get at the very deepest rivalries… At the surface, they’re all really bonded.
+You look at the Men’s Movement, it’s fractured because these guys don’t actually – they are so psychologically unhealthy, they’re actually not ever going to be loyal.
+This is like a common thing I started in the Man Up episodes, talking about how girls will – until you get at the very deepest rivalries… At the surface level, they’re all really bonded.

 Like, they will get together and brag about how they use other guys and they’ll laugh at the guys they use.
 If it comes down to a hot girl and he’s gotta go up against his friend, he will do it.